Stuff and Nonsense

 Trading links

-It has been interesting to learn more about how large organisations trade links between separate parts of their business.
-On this site, these links are found near the bottom of each page.
-We evaluated several different methods of inserting these links, including straight-forward image links.
+It was interesting to learn more about how large organisations trade links between separate parts of their business.
+On this site, those links were found near the bottom of each page.
+I evaluated several different methods of inserting these links, including straight-forward image links:

-We plumped in the end for a simple unordered list,
+In the end I plumped for a simple unordered list:

 <ul id="asset-3" title="Links to external Disney sites">